wjl120/Spark-Web-UI-Controller/README.md

 ### Basic logic
   1、Use client-go reflector list && watch spark driver service and send to workqueue.
   2、Use client-go reflector list && watch ingressroute.
   3、Itorate workqueue, when get spark driver svc notification, try to create spark ui and ingressroute.
+  4、Envoy proxy the spark ui on ELB.

 ## Compile & Build Image
 The process of compiling the go language is contained in the Dockerfile.